Gotham2006/QB_Combine_Public/README.md

 You can find all my specific work in the TE_Analysis folder.
 The TE_Combine_Data.csv holds the cleaned data.
 Run TE_ML_Model.ipynb to see the machine learning pipeline, where I compared an optimized Support Vector Machine (SVM) against a Random Forest Classifier to predict NFL success.
 The Random Forest won out with a 78% accuracy.
 The exploratory data analysis and presentation visuals are also saved as images in this folder.

 My laptop crashed once while I was working on the code and after I wasn't able to access the GitHub for some reason, so I have no branch.
 Instead, I manually downloaded all the files, edited them, and, before pushing, checked the github for any merge/file conflicts.

+                                    --Connor Good--

+For the Running Back analysis, when trying to find correlation between running back combine data and the performances and impact on the field, we used combine data and performance statistics taken from the years 2018-2023 as that was available for use.
+PFF data was not available to the public for running back data so the best way of determining how combine data effects impact on the field was to run a model through sklearn, and training the model based on combine data to find which combine events were the most impactful.
+In order to run the model just go through the running back folder and run all of the code from top to bottom, as the needed datasets should be included within the folder.
+This model determines running back production based on combine data using testing and training data over the given years that data was available.